vijendrakulhade/CSE598/Assignment1/readme.md

 ## How to install chaincode into hyperledger fabric test-network
 1. Start the test-network with below command and create a new channel.
 Channel is a private layer of communication between specific orgnizations and invisible to other members of network.
-`./network.sh up createChannel -c cse598`
+`./network.sh up createChannel -c cse598 -s couchdb`
 2. Install the chaincode using `npm install --registry https://registry.npmjs.org`.
 We have made the neccessary changes in contract functions.
 3. Once the chaincode is packaged, go to test-network directory and exucute below commands to set the path.
 `export PATH=${PWD}/../bin:$PATH`